East Side Coastal Resiliency

 What has been happening lately?

 On November 14, 2016, the community was invited to a public meeting to provide input on the Asser Levy and Murphy’s Brother’s Playgrounds, which will be redesigned as part of the ESCR project.
 The goal is to integrate flood protection infrastructure into the parks as unobtrusively as possible and to make the playgrounds more attractive and useful to the community.
 On November 28, 2016, the public was invited to a meeting to receive an update from the Mayor’s Office of Recovery and Resiliency (ORR) on ESCR more generally, with specific emphasis on the project’s proposals for our district.
+The most recent ESCR Task Force meeting took place on January 31, 2017.
+A second public input meeting regarding Asser Levy and Murphy’s Brother’s Playgrounds took place on February 16, 2017.
 If you missed the meetings, you can view the presentations on the ESCR project’s website.
-The next ESCR Task Force meeting will take place on Tuesday, January 31, 2017 at 6:30 PM at Grand Street Settlement, 80 Pitt Street.